aeg224/e28/p3/README.md

 ###### My implementation of Vuex is very similar to the one demonstrated in class.
 It stores the user ID state as well as the MasterParkList Page's state.
 I decided to use it for the MasterParkList page after realizing that it would be much more convenient for the user.
 There are over 20 versions of the MasterParkList page, so storing the state is helpful.

 ###### To do this, I created a computed property in MasterParkList.vue called pageNum which returns the current state.
 Also, everytime the user presses the 'number button' changeResults' is called which modifies the state of the application.
+To ensure the Vuex state is stored across different routes, I used the Vuex Persist State Plugin, which I learned about from the stack overflow post listed above.

 ##### Authentication - Visitors should be able to register and login.
 Some aspect of the app should be restricted based on user’s login status.